 01 of 08

 A carnival, whether held in the classroom as a theme party or in the schoolyard for the whole school, is a thrilling, summer-fun preview for students at the end of the school year.
 Many of the booths and carnival games can be made from simple supplies, such as cardboard and paint.
 Parents may help run the games and provide additional carnival elements, such as face painting and making snow cones.

 02 of 08

 Throw a beach or luau-themed party in celebration of the upcoming summer and that the school year that has passed.
 Ask students to come to school wearing swimwear under their clothing—don’t forget the beach towels!
 They can use them to sit on the floor and have a beach party picnic.
 This indoor beach party may provide some inspiration for beach-themed games, crafts, and food for your classroom's beach-themed celebration.

 03 of 08

 Balloon Pop Game

 Play a balloon pop game during the last few weeks of school.
 Have each student write their favorite memory on a piece of paper.
 Fold the memories and place each one inside a balloon before inflating with helium.
 Hang ribbons from the balloons and let them float to the ceiling of the classroom.
 Each day, pull one down by its ribbon, pop it, and read the memory.
-Then spend the day recreating the experience that sparked the memory, or have each student write something special they remember about that particular day.
+Then spend the day recreating the experience that sparked the memory, or have each student write something special he or she remembers about that particular day.

 04 of 08